nikkoxgonzales/crash-mcp/README.md

-# CRASH - Cascaded Reasoning with Adaptive Step Handling
+# Cascaded Reasoning with Adaptive Step Handling
+## a.k.a CRASH

 `"Use crash to ..."`